commercialhaskell/stackage/CURATORS.md

 one can edit `current-plan.yaml` and updated the SHA256 hash of the .cabal file, to avoid having to rebuild everything again.)

-_Sadly no longer true currently_: ~~Note LTS builds inherit the current Hackage data (stack updated for Nightly) to avoid excess extra rebuilding.~~
+Note LTS builds without NOPLAN will use the latest Hackage data.

 ### Timing